ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/client-api/session/advanced.markdown

 {PANEL:ExplicitlyVersion}

 The method has been removed.
-Document Revisions configuration don't use `ExcludeUnlessExplicit` option anymore.
+Document revisions configuration doesn't use the `ExcludeUnlessExplicit` option anymore.

 {PANEL/}